 - Join the Solo Planning Committee.
 Email the Solo Chair to be included on emails and meetings.

 - Attend NEOHIO Board meetings.
-Held every second Tuesday of the month.
+Held every first Tuesday of the month.
 Check the Calendar or The Blower for the latest meeting info.

 - Sign up for core work assignments.
 These are work assignments that start before the first car gets in the paddock: event coordination, waivers, tech check, course design, etc. Every little bit helps.